-The SBx Linecard Status LEDs display general status information about the controller and Ethernet line cards in the slots of the chassis.
-There are twelve LEDs, number 0 to 11.
-LEDS 0 to 5 represent the six slots in the AT-SBx3106 Chassis.
-LED 0 displays the status of the card in slot 0, LED 1 displays the status of the card in slot 1, and so on.
-The AT-SBx3106 Chassis does not use LEDs 6 to 11.
+The SBx Linecard Status LEDs display general status information about the controller and Ethernet line cards.
+There is one LED for each chassis slot.
 If the chassis has two controller cards, the SBx Linecard Status LEDs are active on both cards.
-The states of the LEDs are defined in Table 24.
+The states of the LEDs are defined in Table 25.

-Table 24.
+Table 25.
 SBx Linecard Status LEDs

-LEDs State Description Off Indicates that the slot is empty or the LEDs are turned off.
-To turn on the LEDs, use the eco-friendly button.
+LEDs State Description Off Indicates that the chassis slot is empty.
 Solid Green Indicates that the controller or Ethernet line card is operating normally.
-0 to 11 a Flashing Green Indicates that the card is booting up, in test mode, or loading the configuration settings.
+0 to 11 Flashing Green Indicates that the card is booting up, in test mode, or loading the configuration settings.
 Solid Amber Indicates that the card is in an off-line, reset, or disabled state.
 You may remove the card from the chassis when it is in this state.
 If the LED is solid amber for an Ethernet line card, it may indicate that the card cannot boot up because the controller card does not have the appropriate load file and needs to be updated to the most recent release of management software.
 Flashing Amber Indicates that the card is reporting a fault condition.
 Use the management commands to determine the specific problem.